crafterr/drupalinterview/README.md

 ------------
 Project template for Drupal 8 projects with a relocated document root

-Project give you a new profile instalation and provide a new field type, formater and widget.
+Project give you a new profile instalation called crafter and provide a new field type, formater and widget.
 Field Type contain text element name, radio element sex and text element called age.